wiretrustee/wiretrustee-examples/ecs-client-daemon/README.md

 This allows you to:

-* Connect to EC2 running on private subnets without the need to open firewall rules or configure bastion servers.
+* Connect to EC2 running on private subnets without the need to open firewall rules or configure bastion servers
-* Have other internal services that are part of your Wiretrustee network accessible through this solution.
+* Access other services running anywhere and connected to your Wiretrustee network

 ## Requirements
 * Terraform > 1.0